Personally Connecting to the M’ein Sheva

 It is worth noting that there are two versions of the words for “Magen Avot”.
 Most texts use “mei-ein habrachot”, meaning “like the blessings” (as in “not the full blessing but something like them”).
 There was a version found in the Cairo Geniza that has “m’ohn habrachot”, meaning “Source of blessings”.
 This is probably the original version.

 ”Magen Avot” ends with “zeicher l’ma’aseh v’reishit”, “a memorial to Creation”.
-Abudarham points that that while Shabbat is also associated with the Exodus from Egypt (per the Deuteronomy version of the Ten Commandments), the most fundamental meaning of Shabbat is a commemoration of Creation.
+Abudarham points out that while Shabbat is also associated with the Exodus from Egypt (per the Deuteronomy version of the Ten Commandments), the most fundamental meaning of Shabbat is a commemoration of Creation.
 Creation came before the Exodus, and it’s also in the first version of the Ten Commandments (the Exodus version).

 1. Magen Avot bidvaro - The first time the Torah describes G-d as “magein” (“shield”) is in Genesis 15, when Abraham is concerned about his legacy.
 What do you hope your legacy is?